thap2331/kubernetes_templates/exercises/ex-2-01/README.md

 - Remove all volume references.
     - Remove pv and pvc files from manifests.
     - Remove volume references from deployments.
+- Pong App:
+    - Remove volume referencees
+    - Add a new endoint, /count, that returns json data.
+- Log-output app
+    - Remove volume referencees
+    - Request the the endpoint, /count, internally.
+In my case, it was `http://pingpong-svc:3001/count`

 ## Make sure both tests work
     - Start by testing pong app.
 This http://localhost:8081/pingpong should save data which will be useful in the next step.